EficodeDemoOrg/copilot-python-data-analysis/exercises/copilot-advanced-mode-a.md

    Analyze the existing test coverage.
 What types of tests are missing?
 How can we improve test organization and add integration testing, performance testing, and edge case coverage?
    ```

+   *💡 Pro tip: Use `/setupTests` to get framework-specific testing recommendations*

 2. **Test Strategy Development:**
    ```